-Irrespective of local regulations covering the nomination process, or the form in which a candidate's nomination is to be presented, i.e. (written/verbal), the committee anticipates that the process will conform to the following format:
+Irrespective of local regulations covering the nomination process, or the form in which a candidate's nomination is to be presented, (e.g. written or verbal), the committee anticipates that the process will conform to the following format:

-• Voter Communications [350-Generic] declaring the opening of nominations will be used to reach the voters population eligible to vote for a position x in an election y.

-- Interested parties will respond in the proper way satisfying the rules of nomination for this election with the objective of becoming running candidates.
-The response message conforms to schema 210. - A nomination can be achieved in one of two ways: - A Nominee will reply by attaching to his nomination a list of x number of endorsers with their signature. - Each endorser will send a letter specifying Mr. X as his or her nominee for the position in question.
+- Voter Communications [350-Generic] declaring the opening of nominations will be used to reach the population eligible to nominate candidates for a position x in an election y. - Interested parties will respond in the proper way satisfying the rules of nomination for this election with the objective of becoming running candidates.
+The response message conforms to schema 210. - A nomination for an individual candidate can be achieved in one of two ways: - A Nominee will reply by attaching to his nomination a list of x number of endorsers with their signature. - Each endorser will send a message specifying Mr. X as his or her nominee for the position in question.
+Mr X will signal his agreement to stand.